preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 ----------------------
 To delete a process step, do the following:

-1. Enter the settings for the process step (for example,click the graphic representation for the step).
+1. Enter the settings for the process step (for example, click the graphic representation for the step).
 2. Open the menu to the right.

 .. image:: delete-process-step-1.png